Toyota-Connected-India/zokyo/README.md

 }
 ```

-The above created config can then be used a DevOps engineer to load and augment the data with the following 3 lines of code.
+The above created config can then be used by a DevOps engineer to load and augment the data with the following 3 lines of code.

 ```
 from zokyo.augmentation import Builder